Hendrik van Rheede

 Hendrik Adriaan van Rheede tot Drakenstein (13 April 1636 – 15 December 1691) was a Dutch military officer and colonial administrator of the Dutch East India Company.
 Between 1669 and 1676 he served as a governor of Dutch Malabar at Kochi and employed twenty-five people on his book Hortus Malabaricus, describing 740 plants in the region.
 As Lord of Mydrecht, he also played a role in the governance of the Cape colonies.
-Many plants such as the vine Entada rheedii are named for him.
+Many plants such as the vine Entada rheedei are named for him.